Skip to main content

 type StatefulWidget

-StatefulWidget has mutable state that can change over time.
+StatefulWidget has mutable state that persists across rebuilds.

 type StatefulWidget interface {